matiasdelbel/android-zygote-multi-modules/README.md

 ## How to use it?
 - Click the `Use this template` button and complete the flow until you create a new repository from this project.
+- Rename the featureA folder
-- Change the package name on the Android manifest of app, gateway, presentation and use cases modules.
+- Change the package name on the Android manifest of app, gateway, presentation and domain modules.
 Also, do not forget to rename the `applicationId` on the `build.gradle` file on the app module
 - Push changes in the repository that you've just created (do not forget of change this README).

-### CodeCov
-Modify the `codecov.yml` file to update the code coverage report.

 ### Continuous Integration
 In this template, you'll find a basic configuration, for both TravisCI and CircleCI.
 Choose whoever you like and follow the next steps: